-- Landlord entry.
-In Iowa, a tenant has the right to receive at least 24-hour notice and entry allowed only at reasonable times (§§ 562A.19(3)).
+- Landlord Entry.
+In Iowa, a tenant has the right to receive at least 24-hour notice and entry allowed only at reasonable times (Iowa Code § 562A.19(3)).
 There are situations, such as in emergencies or under a court order, when the landlord does not have to provide notice to enter.
-A tenant must usually grant the landlord access if the landlord has given proper notice and the landlord is trying to enter the unit for a lawful reason, such as to show the unit to a prospective tenant or to make a necessary repair.
+A tenant must grant the landlord access if the landlord has given proper notice and the landlord is trying to enter the unit for a lawful reason, such as to show the unit to a prospective tenant or to make a necessary repair.

-- Changing the locks.
+- Changing the Locks.
 In some states, if the locks are changed by a landlord without the tenant’s permission or without the protection of specific language in the lease agreement, this can qualify as being “constructively evicted”, and could relieve the tenant of their duties of the lease.
-In Iowa, landlords are not allowed to lockout tenants (§§ 562A.33).
+In Iowa, landlords are not allowed to lockout tenants.

 5. Violation of Lease Agreement

 If a landlord violates the terms of the lease agreement, it may be enough justification to break the lease and relieve the tenant from their own obligations (i.e., illegally raising the rent during the fixed period).
 Because each lease agreement is different, carefully read over the duties and requirements for both parties to understand if a violation has been made, and if there is language describing how certain violations are to be handled.

 In Iowa, if the court, as a matter of law, finds that a rental agreement or any provision of it was unconscionable when made, the court may refuse to enforce the agreement, enforce the remainder of the agreement without the unconscionable provision.
-(562A.7)
+(Iowa Code 562A.7)

 6. Domestic Violence

 Iowa provides tenants who are victims of domestic violence with special rental provisions for their protection.
-If you are confronting a domestic violence situation (this can also be stalking), and want to move, check with local law enforcement regarding special state laws that may apply in domestic violence situations.
+If a tenant is confronting a domestic violence situation (this can also be stalking), and wants to move, check with local law enforcement regarding special state laws that may apply in domestic violence situations.
 Some statutes the state of Iowa provides for victims of domestic violence include: